 Inquiries about the Ph.D. in English should be directed to email@example.com.

-The Knight-Hennessy Scholars program awards up to 100 high-achieving students every year with full funding to pursue a graduate education at Stanford, including the Ph.D. in English.
-To be considered, you must apply to Knight-Hennessy Scholars by September 27, and separately apply to the English department by November 15, 2017.
+The Knight-Hennessy Scholars program is designed to build a multidisciplinary community of Stanford graduate students dedicated to finding creative solutions to the world's greatest challenges.
+The program awards up to 100 high-achieving students every year with full funding to pursue a graduate education at Stanford, including the Ph.D. in English.
+To be considered, you must apply to Knight-Hennessy Scholars by October 10, 2019, and also separately apply to the English department by December 3, 2019.